 - Where a failure to provide a patient with emergency surgery or care due to delays has taken place even though they have presented with acute symptoms

-- Mistakes that happen whilst the patient is on the operating table for example damage to internal organs that might be difficult to repair of perforation
+- Mistakes that happen whilst the patient is on the operating table, for example, damage to internal organs that might be difficult to repair the perforation

 - Devastating drug prescription errors

 - Stillbirth or maternal death due to complications during a birth

 - Delayed diagnosis of cancer or another illness that could have been treated with earlier medical intervention